Log Canonical Minimal Model Program for corank one foliations on Threefolds: Abstract

 \section{Abstract}

-If $\mcF$ is a corank one foliation on a $\mbQ$-factorial normal projective threefold and $\Delta \geq 0$ a $\mbQ$-divisor on $X$ such that $(\mcF, \Delta)$ is foliated log canonical and $(X, \Delta)$ is klt, we show that $K_\mcF +\Delta$ admits a minimal model or a Mori fiber space.
-In case $(\mcF, \Delta)$ is boundary polarized and $K_\mcF+ \Delta$ is pseudoeffective, the minimal model is good.
-We also apply our results to study the relation between different minimal models, namely, any two minimal models of a given foliated log canonical pair can be connected by a sequence of flops and in the boundary polarized case, the minimal models are only finitely many in number.
+If $(X, \mcF, \D)$ is a projective rank two foliated log canonical triple such that $(X,B)$ is klt for some $0 \leq B \leq \D$, we show that we can run a $(K_\mcF +\Delta)$-MMP and any such MMP terminates with either a minimal model or Mori fiber space.
+Next, we establish a Bertini type lemma and adjunction for generalized foliated quadruples.
+Using these, we extend the full log canonical MMP to the setting of rank two NQC generalized foliated quadruples.
+Finally, we apply the generalized MMP to study the relation between different minimal models, namely, any two minimal models of a given foliated log canonical triple can be connected by a sequence of flops and in the boundary polarized case, the minimal models are good and only finitely many in number.